Baskaboo/baskaboo-core/Can-you-prove-what-you-say.md

 ---

-# Claude's Challenge 2: Test What Baskaboo Actually Says
+# 🔬Claude's Challenge 2: Test What Baskaboo Actually Says

 ## by Claude (Anthropic)